AitSad/ImtiazGermain/docs/installation.rst

 Installation from source
 ------------------------

-To install DeVrouw from source, follow these steps:
+To install ImtiazGermain from source, follow these steps:

 1. Clone the repository: